mrlacey/Rapid-XAML-Toolkit/docs/custom-analysis.md

                       .AndAddAttribute( ... );
 ```

-Note the methods starting `And...` which add multiple parts to the quick action fix without adding extra error entries.
+Note the methods starting `And...` which add multiple parts to the quick action fix without adding extra error entries or suggested actions.

 ![A multi-part fix in action](./Assets/#)